 Spreading the debate

 Although it would seem at first glance that these debates are more philosophical, as the relevant examples have demonstrated, each one has both a practical and lasting effect on how human rights are promoted.
 Resultantly, their continued irresolution directly impacts upon people.
 It is most likely that there will never be any declared winners of these debates.
 However, perhaps resolution is not their main purpose.
 Instead at the very least, these kinds of debates act as a vehicle to spread human rights.
 Through this process of debate and discussion it is evident that these ideas have penetrated regions in the world where not too long ago their utterance would have been inconceivable.
+Further, they have an effect on the more tangible methods to both promote and protect human rights.
 This is a most positive development which will most likely continue.